 We discuss articles from the April 2010 Journals: Ovarian mass malignancy prediction, an new analysis of the labor curve, the ACOG Practice Bulletin on Thrombophilias and its sudden withdrawal, and a few other bits.

-Academic OB/GYN Podcast Episode 18 – Journals April 2010
+Academic OB/GYN Podcast Episode 15 – Green and Grey Journals January 2010

 In this episode I discuss several articles from the January Issue of the Green an Grey journals, and a few articles from the Lancet to boot!
 We discuss the prospective outcomes in thrombophilia, Metformin and Glyburide in GDM, Miso vs Pit for PPH, interstitial pregnancy, and SFlt-1 and PLGF for detection of pre-eclampsia.
 Thanks for listening!